cuijin7382/Complementary-BSN/README.md

 ```
-# Train AP-BSN for the SIDD dataset using gpu:0
+# Train Complementary-BSN for the SIDD dataset using gpu:0
 python train.py -c APBSN_SIDD -g 0
 ```